f-blan/SDP_Traffic_DOTS/Report.md

 - Depending on the state of the vehicle, one or more positions will be probed: when the vehicle is inside a road the system will probe only the position right in front of the vehicle (the position on the right side may also be probed if the vehicle has to park/stop); if instead the vehicle is at an intersection the system will probe several different positions depending on where the vehicle has to turn (generally the vehicles are meant to stop if the Italian Road System requires them to)

 Since these operations require populating hashMaps and cycling through entities, and since (differently from pathFinding) this is done once every frame and for every vehicle, the QuadrantSystem is the most critical part of the simulation when it comes to performances.
 Its implementation has been made considering a tradeoff between performances, traffic jam avoidance and correctness.

+#### 2.6.6 SpriteSheetRendererSystem
+<br> This system is set to manually manage animation of sprite sheets by using a custom shader.
+This solution was preferred due to the fact that the setting of materials are not possible outside of the main thread (Which is very slow considering the amount of managed entities), and this method allows to draw a set of entities efficiently by batching them.

 ## 3. Results